 Student Program to Unmask Traffickers and Clients Online

-Joel Hatfield in spring of 2017 designed a program, inspired by the Prevention Project, which can penetrate the Dark Web online and unearth transactions which are exploitative in nature.
+Joel Hatfield designed a program, inspired by the Prevention Project, which can penetrate the Dark Web online and unearth transactions which are exploitative in nature.
 It not only gathers information about the trafficker by using the TOR network, but it can identify the buyer and turn over their bank information to law enforcement.
 This brilliant app has already been utilized in the real world by law enforcement and promises to make a dent in online predation for years to come!

 Smithfield Student Expo

 Students created capstone projects following the final lesson of the Prevention Project that reflected their own interests.
 At their big expo night in front of peers, parents, and administrators, they presented their own t shirt designs, short stories and poems, art pieces, and more.

 Hermitage High School Movie Night

 After going through the Prevention Project curriculum, students at Hermitage High School had a competition to make a poster for an educational movie night they would be hosting.
 This was the fourth movie night of its kind held at Hermitage High School, where students shared what they learned about human trafficking with the school and the community.
 The winning poster is featured here, as well as the photo of the classroom of students busy at work on their posters.